eaglesky/CodingPractices/AlgorithmsReview.md

   - [Leetcode] Decode ways(Algorithm).
 Clarification: '02' can not be decoded using 2 -> 'B' since there is a preceding 0.
   - [Lintcode] Longest Increasing Continuous Subsequence(Algorithm).
   - [Leetcode] Longest Increasing Subsequence(Best Algorithm**).
+  - [Leetcode] Russian Doll Envelopes (Best Algorithm**).
+Similar to above, but requires another trick to deal with envelopes of equal widths.
 * Multiple sequence problems.
 Usually need to use length representation.
   - [Lintcode] Longest Common Subsequence(Algorithms* and Implementations).
 Very good introductory problem.
 Remember the algroithm to get paths for DP and Memoization solutions.
   - [Leetcode] Paint House II(Algorithms** and implementations*).
 Remember the efficient way of finding minimum elements except a certain element.
 Remember the best algorithm with least space usage.